boonyong6/csharp-12-and-dotnet-8-note/README.md

 ### Visual Studio Code for cross-platform development

-- It has strong support for web development, but weak support for mobile and desktop environments.
+- It has **strong support for web development**, but weak support for mobile and desktop environments.

 ### Installing other extensions (Visual Studio Code)